-Finding ways to show love to other people is hard enough, so how in the world do we find ways to show ourselves love?
-Between pushing past the stigma society has placed on feeling love for ourselves, making it a priority, finding the time, and getting over the awkwardness, showing love for ourselves can seem pretty impossible.
+We show love for the important people in our lives every day, but when was the last time we took the time to do so for ourselves?
+Do we even know how?
+Between pushing past the stigma society has placed on self-love, making it a priority, finding the time, and getting over the awkwardness, showing love for ourselves can seem pretty impossible.

 But it doesn’t have to be complicated.
 Regularly showing ourselves love comes down to two things: